telerik/fiddler-everywhere-docs/user-guide/overview.md

 ## Sizes

 The **Sizes** widget provides a visual representation of the size of a single session or a selection of multiple sessions.
-Each session is listed on a separate line and is presented with a URL, which corresponds to the URL column in [the **Live Traffic** list]({%slug web-sessions-list%}#live-traffic-list), and a chart that shows the sizes of the headers and the body of the request and response, each included in a single chart.
+Each Session is listed on a separate line and is presented with a URL, which corresponds to the URL column in [the **Live Traffic** list]({%slug web-sessions-list%}#live-traffic-list), and a chart that shows the sizes of the headers and the body of the Request and Response, each included in a single chart.

 The maximum length of the URL is 30 symbols.
 To visualize a tooltip with the entire session URL, click the three dots at the end of the wrapped URL.

-**Tracked session sizes** provides the following options:
+**Tracked session sizes** Provides the following options:

 - **Request Headers**&mdash;The size of all request headers in bytes or kilobytes.